Income-Driven Repayment Plans

 Income-driven repayment plans may offer lower payments because they are based on your income and family size.
 Payments can be as low as $0

 per month, depending on your circumstances.

 The following plans are considered Income-Driven Repayment (IDR):

 Revised Pay As You Earn (REPAYE)

 These repayment plans are unique:

-Annual proof of income is required - Income documentation must be provided with your annual renewal.
+Annual Proof of Income - Income documentation must be provided with your annual renewal.

-Loan forgiveness opportunity - After you make 20-25 years of qualifying payments, your loans may be
+Loan forgiveness opportunity - After you make 20-25 years of qualifying payments, your remaining loan balance(s) may be forgiven.

-Interest subsidy - REPAYE, IBR and ICR offer interest subsidies for some or all of your loans.
+Interest subsidy - REPAYE, IBR and PAYE offer interest subsidies for some or all of your loans.

 Learn more about Income-Driven Repayment Plans